MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ### View the asset list

 Select the **Assets** tab.
-The list of assets entered through the Remote Assist UCI app are displayed in descending order by the last created date.
+The list of assets entered through the Remote Assist model-driven app are displayed in descending order by the last created date.
 At the bottom of the window, there is a search bar to search for assets by the **Name** field.

 > [!NOTE]
 > The **Assets** tab is also accessible during a call.
 As an example, while performing a real-time remote inspection, photos of the asset(s) being inspected can be captured to the asset record from the **Assets** tab.